Textalk/websocket-php/README.md

 * `WebSocket\BadOpcodeException` - Thrown if provided opcode is invalid.
 * `WebSocket\BadUriException` - Thrown if provided URI is invalid.
 * `WebSocket\ConnectionException` - Thrown on any socket I/O failure.
+* `WebSocket\TimeoutExeception` - Thrown when the socket experiences a time out.

 ## Development and contribution